riscvarchive/rvm-csi/gap-analysis.md

 Regarding the aim of portability, as outlined in the charter, it should be noted that one of the features of an OS is to provide a portable, platform-agnostic programming layer.
 Furthermore, many existing OS's aimed at microcontrollers have a significant existing user base.
 If "bare-metal" systems creators are interested in portability, then they have the option of using an OS to achieve this.
 Therefore, users in groups 4 and 5 should be considered particularly important.

 In addition to the issue of code portability, however, users simply require a convenient way to interface to the hardware of a given platform: for example they would like convenience functions for manipulating aspects of the core, and they need to use names rather than numeric values to reference addresses, CSR indices, bit-fields within registers, etc.  This more modest aim, rather than the larger aim of portability, is an important focus of many existing Hardware Abstraction Layers (HALs).

+As cheap hardware becomes more powerful, and as the focus on security concerns increases, the prevalence of operating systems in the embedded microcontroller space is increasing, and one might question the importance of "bare-metal" systems in the real world.
+However, the importance of easily creating a bare-metal system, either as a learning exercise, or as a step towards creation of a larger system, should not be under-stated.
+A key factor in promoting the switch to RISC-V is helping new developers to create tutorial applications.

 Some simple Real Time Operating Systems (notably FreeRTOS) do not provide an interface to many hardware components; this is left up to the user.
 People writing applications aimed at this type of OS may therefore benefit from similar functionality to those working on bare-metal systems.